OpenDSA/OpenDSA/RST/en/Development/Bintree.rst

 .. avmetadata::
    :author: Cliff Shaffer
-   :requires: Spatial data structures
+   :requires: BST; Spatial data structures
    :satisfies: Bintree
    :topic: Spatial Data Structures

+.. odsalink:: AV/Development/bintreeCON.css

 The Bintree
 ===========

-We now present a spatial data structure for storing point data in two or more dimensions, called the Bintree.
+This module presents a spatial data structure for storing point data in two or more dimensions, called the Bintree.
 The Bintree is a natural extension of the BST to multiple dimensions.
 The Bintree differs from the BST in two important ways.
 First, being a data structure for multiple dimensions, at each level of the tree the Bintree makes branching decisions based on a particular search key associated with that level, called the :term:`discriminator`.
 Its splitting decisions alternate among the key dimensions.
 Another difference from the BST is that the Bintree uses what is known as :term:`key space decomposition`, and so is a form of :term:`trie`.
-A key-space decomposition splits the key space into equal halves, rather than splitting at the key value of the object being stored.
+A key space decomposition splits the key space into equal halves, rather than splitting at the key value of the object being stored.

 In theory, the Bintree could be used to unify search across any